Which Iceland glacier should you visit in winter?

 Experience Vatnajökull

 Skaftafell Glacier Hike and Ice Climbing: Wander across glacial plains high in Vatnajökull National Park and then channel your inner mountaineer with a guided ice-climb up a frozen wall.
 This 4.5-hour ice-venture delivers raw glacier energy and thrilling vertical challenge, all under expert supervision.
-Check it out.

 Custom Skaftafell Adventure: Ditch the schedule and embrace the unknown.
 Over 8–9 hours, your guide responds to conditions and group rhythm — whether that means glacier crossings, ridge hikes, ice caves or alpine ascents.
 Every day is different.
 Expect solitude, wild terrain and pure adventure.
-Check it out.

 Eyjafjallajökull — The Infamous Volcanic Glacier